-When accessing the Assignments tool, each assignment displays information on the assignment name, the number of learners who have Completed the assignment, the number of students who have been Evaluated, the number of learners who have had Feedback Published, and the Due Date.
+When accessing the Assignments tool, each assignment displays information on the assignment name, the number of students who have Completed the assignment, the number of students who have been Evaluated, the number of students who have had Feedback Published, and the Due Date.
 This allows instructors to quickly determine what assignments they need to evaluate, how far along they are with their evaluations, and if they have published the evaluations.

 Students can see the assignment name, the Completion Status (Not Submitted, Submitted, Completed), their Score, the Evaluation status (Not yet evaluated, Feedback: unread, Feedback: read), and the Due Date.
 This allows students to easily locate unfinished assignments, as well as access their scores and view instructor feedback on their work.